 In addition to the class specific lecture series, a biweekly, faculty-led problem-based learning discussion (PBLD) or workshop is provided.
 Sample PBLD topics have included trauma anesthesia, complications in anesthesia, professionalism, and red cell salvage techniques.
 Workshops include transesophageal echocardiography, rapid infusion systems, and thromboelastography.

-One of the crowning achievements of the University of Pittsburgh Department of Anesthesiology is the WISER center.
+One of the crowning achievements of the University of Pittsburgh Department of Anesthesiology and Perioperative Medicine is WISER.
 WISER is an American Society of Anesthesiologists (ASA)-accredited full scale human simulation center.
 Our residents attend several courses at WISER facilitated by our faculty members during each year of residency.
 Each of the courses has well developed objectives and utilizes full scale human simulation.

 - CA-1 Courses: Introductory Simulation Program, Central Venous Cannulation, Difficult Airway Management, Introductory to Fiberoptic Bronchoscopy, and the Anesthesia Crisis Leadership Training.